-We developed the AMID Stapler® in cooperation with Dr. Parviz Amid, a pioneer of and renowned expert in the Lichtenstein Hernia Repair.
+We developed the AMID HFD in cooperation with Dr. Parviz Amid, a pioneer of and renowned expert in the Lichtenstein Hernia Repair.
 This stapler uses non-absorbable titanium staples to repair inguinal (groin) or ventral (abdominal) hernias.
 The staples are used to fix mesh in place, which helps prevent the recurrence of a hernia.
-In November 2009, we received FDA clearance to market the AMID Stapler® in the United States as a Class II device, and, in February 2010, we received CE Mark approval to market the stapler in the European Union and other countries requiring CE mark.
-After we commenced production of the AMID Stapler® in 2010, we voluntarily suspended sales in order to implement several improvements and a more robust and reliable commercial manufacturing process.
+In November 2009, we received FDA clearance to market the AMID HFD in the United States as a Class II device, and, in February 2010, we received CE Mark approval to market the stapler in the European Union and other countries requiring CE mark.
+After we commenced production of the AMID HFD in 2010, we voluntarily suspended sales in order to implement several improvements and a more robust and reliable commercial manufacturing process.
 Thereafter, we submitted a "Special 510(k)" to the FDA that was cleared in February 2012.
-This clearance allows us to market the AMID Stapler® in the United States and we expect to begin commercial sales in the United States in the second quarter of 2012.
-Additionally, we will supplement our Technical File prior to marketing the AMID Stapler® in the European Union.
+We began commercial sales in the United States during the second quarter of 2012.
+Additionally, we have supplemented our Technical File for clearance to market the AMID HFD in the European Union.